Backlang-Org/learn/src/the-basics/functions.md

 greet("Bob");
 ```

-To give a return type, you put an arrow before the block of code:
+To give a return type, you put an arrow before the block of code.
+If you don't provide a return type it will be automaticly deduces.
+If the function has multiple return statements in branches the compiler tries to find the nearest common type except for System.ValueType and System.Object.

 ```back
 func getMyLovedNumber() -> i32 {